prq233/Atrasis-Leak-New/README.md

 Maybe problems at database or environment.json.

-If you the older one to run a server,[Check here](https://github.com/prq233/Atrasis-Leak)
+If you need the older one to run a server,[Check here](https://github.com/prq233/Atrasis-Leak)
 ## Websites

 * [Atrasis - Home Page](https://atrasiscoc.net/)